XcomReborn/COH_Opponent_Bot/README.md

 # Twitch TV Chat Bot Commands

-After connecting to your twitch channel typing:<BR>
+After connecting to your twitch channel and DURING A GAME typing:<BR>
 <BR>
 'opponent' or
 '!opponent' or